Personal loans can be used for any number of reasons from debt consolidation to a home renovation.

 Since there are many different lenders in the network, interest rates can range greatly.
 You can borrow up to $35,000 and repayment terms last anywhere between 6 and 72 months.
 One benefit is that the minimum loan amount is just $500 so if you need a small, short-term loan, you may find the right fit here.

-Prosper focuses on borrowers with good credit.
+Prosper is an online lender that focuses on personal loans for borrowers with good credit.
 Unlike a traditional direct lender, it’s a peer-to-peer marketplace which may give their rates a competitive edge.

-The process entails entering in your application information and receiving loan rates and terms.
+The process entails submitting your application information online and receiving loan rates and terms.
 Investors must then commit their funds to your specific loan request before you can receive any funds.